Mentors

 Montreal, Canada…1979

-The man looked closely at the figure; the twisted, human shape bunched up in the wheelchair stuck in the icy mush at the foot of the Post Office steps.
+The man in the smart Maple Leaf jacket and knitted snowflake tuque looked closely at the figure; the twisted, human shape bunched up in the wheelchair stuck in the icy mush at the foot of the Post Office steps.
 He pulled up his collar against the driving sleet.
-He didn’t like what he was looking at.

 The wheelchair at the man’s feet groaned.
 There was someone there below him.
 He looked down.

-“Got any spare change?” the eyes in the wheelchair said.
+“Got any spare change?”
+The wheelchair said.

 “…Christ Almighty!”

 Jay Smith’s Uncle Hubert showed up for the service with a glamourous new friend in tow, as well as two Aunts, his Granny and a vaguely familiar office pal of his dad’s.
 Jay stuck to his grandmother, and she kept him by her side.
 The office man kept his head down, nodded once in the widow’s direction and left as soon as he could without saying a word to anyone.
-The only other attendees at the funeral service were the graveyard crew and funeral home staff, although, on the road above the cemetery, a few cars slowed, and one pulled over - to enjoy the service presumably.
+The only other attendees at the funeral service were the graveyard crew and funeral home staff, although, on the road above the cemetery, a few cars slowed, and one pulled over - to enjoy the service, presumably.

 Jay turned back to the grave site.
 The digger men had stamped out their smokes, grabbed waiting shovels and rakes and gone to work filling in the hole.
 The one with the stringy hair stopped for a moment and looked up to where Jay was standing alone, poked the other one, the one with the wet nose, and clapped him on the back.